ckeditor/ckeditor5/docs/getting-started/migration-to-cdn/react.md

 ---
-menu-title: Migrate React testing suite from NPM to CDN
+menu-title: Migrate React integration from NPM to CDN
-meta-title: React CKEditor 5 - migrate testing suite from NPM to CDN | CKEditor 5 documentation
+meta-title: React CKEditor 5 - migrate integration from NPM to CDN | CKEditor 5 documentation
-meta-description: Migrate React CKEditor 5 testing suite from NPM to CDN in a few simple steps.
-Learn how to install React CKEditor 5 testing suite in your project using the CDN.
+meta-description: Migrate React CKEditor 5 integration from NPM to CDN in a few simple steps.
+Learn how to install React CKEditor 5 integration in your project using the CDN.
 category: migrations
 order: 20
 ---

-# Migrating CKEditor&nbsp;5 React testing suite from NPM to CDN
+# Migrating CKEditor&nbsp;5 React integration from NPM to CDN

-This guide will help you migrate CKEditor&nbsp;5 React testing suite from an NPM-based installation to a CDN-based installation.
+This guide will help you migrate CKEditor&nbsp;5 React integration from an NPM-based installation to a CDN-based installation.

 ## Prerequisites